After you run a test, you can view the results on the Test Results page. From there you can:

 - In Sauce Labs, in the left panel, click AUTOMATED and then click Test Results.

-On the Test Results page, click a test in the list to view the test details.
+In the Test Results results list, click a test to view its details.

 To view and manage the results of past tests and builds, in Sauce Labs, in the left panel, click AUTOMATED and then click Archive.
 Here you can use status badges on your code repository or a web page to keep track of your latest test runs (see Status Badges and the Browser Matrix Wizard for more information).

 You can review a variety of data about the tests you have run.

 NOTE: Your test assets, including videos, screenshots, and logs, are retained for 30 days.
 Test parameters and metadata are available indefinitely.